bcgov/data-publication/pages/dps_bcgw_w_databc_fme.md

 The following parameters are required when using the FME native Oracle Spatial and Non-spatial writers.

 **NOTE: The Oracle native spatial writer should only be used in exceptional circumstances.
-Consult DataBC [Data Architecture Services](mailto:databc.da@gov.bc.ca) before using.
+Consult DataBC before using.
 The Non-spatial writer should be used for unregistered, non-spatial BCGW tables.**

 ##### Destination Easy Connect String (DEST_EASYCONNECT)